OhmGeek/ThanCue/README.md

 ### Planned Features
 #### Audio Cues
-- Display duration, description, elapsed time, and remaining time
+- Display duration, description, elapsed time, and remaining time **(Mike)
 - Set volume, pitch, fade in and fade out effects
 - Set start and end positions in a given track (avoids opening it in some sound editing software)
 - Built in stopwatch and clock for timing cues/show operation (more for Show Mode)